MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-diagnostics.md

 Intake ➡ Classification ➡ Route to queue ➡ Assignment

 > [!NOTE]
-> If a work item skips a stage in the flow, the stage is disabled.
+> If a work item skips a stage in the flow, the stage is depicted as disabled.

 ### Summary